-Adult Chinook salmon will have to navigate approximately 270 miles from the ocean to spawning habitat downstream from Friant Dam.
+Adult salmon will have to navigate approximately 270 miles from the ocean to their spawning habitat below Friant Dam.
 The number of Chinook salmon that successfully complete their migration will partly depend on environmental conditions that are needed for the fish to home to their natal stream as well as other factors, such as predation and harvest, that result in mortality.